dalmura/infrastructure/sites/indigo/docs/INDIGO-CORE-1-CONTROL-PLANE.md

 # Just use Raspberry Pi Imager tool
 ```

-Boot the 3x `rpi4.4gb.arm64` nodes, record the IP Addresses that DHCP assigns from the SERVERS_STAGING VLAN, for example:
+Boot the 3x `rpi4.4gb.arm64` nodes for the control plane, record the IP Addresses that DHCP assigns from the SERVERS_STAGING VLAN, for example:
 ```bash
 RPI4_1_IP=192.168.77.152
 RPI4_2_IP=